TimesysGit/board-farm-rest-api/spec/README.md

 from the response is stored in the OUTPUT shell variable.
 Then individual elements from the OUTPUT are parsed using 'jq'.
 In this case, the output is parsed into a list.
-Other times, jq is used to parse individual fields of returned data, like the following:
+Other times, jq is used to parse individual fields from the returned data, like the following:

 ```
 RESULT=$(echo $OUTPUT|jq -r .result)
 MESSAGE=$(echo $OUTPUT|jq -r .message)
 ```
-The set of different operation currently supported by 'ebf' is listed below, with redundant information removed:
+The set of different operations currently supported by 'ebf' is listed below, with redundant information removed:

 #### Authentication: